Big Apple Comic Con: New York Comic Book Marketplace

-Reacquisition by Mike Carbonaro
+Reacquisition by Mike Carbonaro/Big Apple CC Corp (BACC)

-Carbonaro reacquired the convention from Wizard in 2014.
-(By 2017, New York Comic Con, held annually at the Jacob K. Javits Convention Center, had grown to rival that of San Diego Comic-Con, making it the dominant New York City-area comic convention.)
-The December 2015 edition of Carbonaro's convention, titled the New York Winter Comic & Sci-Fi Expo, was held at the Resorts World Casino New York in Jamaica, New York, and was co-produced by Carbonaro and Frank Patz.
+Mr. Carbonaro, as front person for the newly formed Big Apple CC Corp reacquired the convention from Wizard in 2014.
+The first show after regaining the BACC name, dubbed the "20th Anniversary Return of the Big Apple Convention," was held March 7, 2015, at the Penn Plaza Pavilion.
+In December of 2015, BACC partnered with Frank Patz to produce the New York Winter Comic & Sci-Fi Expo, was held at the Resorts World Casino New York in Jamaica, New York.

 With the holiday-themed December 2019 iteration of the show, the Big Apple Comic Con moved locations to the New Yorker Hotel.
-The 2020 show, scheduled for April 4–5, was canceled due to the COVID-19 Pandemic.
-The 2021 show, held September 25–26, was the Big Apple Comic Con's Silver Anniversary show; it was also the first in-person comics convention held in New York City since the pandemic.
+The 2020 show, scheduled for April 4–5, was canceled due to the COVID-19 pandemic.
+On July, 17th 2021 the BACC "25th Anniversary Prequel" was the first in-person comic convention held in New York City as it reopened after the pandemic, and September 25–26, the Big Apple Comic Con held its Silver Anniversary show;

-In 2022, Carbonaro hosted another iteration of the Big Apple Comic Con (on March 26, 2022); he also hosted (along with promoter Laz Rivero) the first Big Apple Trading Card Show, held on January 29, 2022, at the New Yorker Hotel.
+Since post Covid 2012, now a fixture of the New Yorker Hotel, the BACC has hosted 5 events beginning March 26, 2022, an annual "Christmas Con" in December (in 2024 called "Holiday Con"), and (along with promoter Laz Rivero) the first Big Apple Trading Card Show, held on January 29, 2022, at the New Yorker Hotel.
 The trading card show featured baseball, football, basketball, Pokémon, Magic: The Gathering cards, and more.